paQQuete/yealinkRemoteBook/README.md

 # ETL service for transform asterisk subscribers to xml address book (for Yealink phones)

-The service works continuously after launch, the LOOP_TIMEUT parameter is responsible for the update time, the phone book is available at http://host/yeabook/book.xml
+The service works continuously after launch, the LOOP_TIMEOUT parameter is responsible for the update time, the phone book is available at http://host/yeabook/book.xml

 ## Before launch: